postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Scope | Description | Notes
 --- | --- | ---
 **Global variables** | Enable you to access data between collections, requests, test scripts, and environments.
 Global variables are available throughout a [workspace](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/). | Since global variables can create confusion, you should use them sparingly.
 For example, use a global variable to test something or when your project is at an early prototyping stage.
 **Collection variables** | Available throughout the requests in a collection and are independent of environments.
-Collection variables don't change based on the selected environment. | Collection variables are suitable if you are using a single environment, for example for auth or URL details.
+Collection variables don't change based on the selected environment. | Collection variables are suitable if you're using a single environment, for example for auth or URL details.
 **Environment variables** | Enable you to tailor your processing to different environments, for example local development versus testing or production.
 One environment can be active at a time. |  If you have a single environment, using collection variables can be more efficient, but environments enable you to specify [role-based access levels](/docs/sending-requests/managing-environments/#working-with-environments-as-a-team).
 **Data variables** | Come from external CSV and JSON files to define data sets you can use when running collections with [Newman](/docs/running-collections/using-newman-cli/) or the [Collection Runner](/docs/running-collections/intro-to-collection-runs/). | Data variables have current values, which don't persist beyond request or collection runs.
 **Local variables** | Temporary.
 These are accessed in your request scripts.
 Local variable values are scoped to a single request or collection run, and are no longer available when the run is complete. |  Local variables are suitable if you need a value to override all other variable scopes but don't want the value to persist once execution has ended.